13 Football Manager legends who were useless in real life

 Still just 27, Driussi plays for Austin FC in MLS.

 In our FM saves, he was Messi reincarnated.
 A versatile striker under six feet tall who could guarantee goals.

 Maybe the most gutting disappointment on this list.

 Once labelled the ‘German Messi’ at Werder Bremen, Marin’s ridiculous dribbling ability meant that on FM, the term was justified.

 In reality, he was one of many players to move to Chelsea and later regret it.
-Marin eventually played for 12 different clubs and currently runs out for Ferencvaros in the Hungarian top flight, though he’s been unattached since 2022.
+Marin eventually played for 12 different clubs and was last seen turning out for Ferencvaros in the Hungarian top flight, though he’s been unattached since 2022.

 Search for a player, set the dribbling rating to 18, and he’d be the one your scouts in 2012 would beg you to sign.

 One of the best ‘unknown’ players in the history of Football Manager, the Colombian centre-back was always an instant purchase on most saves in 2014.

 Ranked in the top three highest potential players alongside Paul Pogba and Marquinhos, his career did not pan out like the other two.